- UK Commonwealth Ph.D. Scholarships Coverage

 - St Helena

-How to apply for UK Commonwealth Ph.D.
+How to apply for a UK Commonwealth Ph.D.
 Scholarship?

 An aspirant to the UK Commonwealth Ph.D.
 Scholarship (for low and middle-income countries) should apply for his/her course of study at a UK university that has entered into a partial funding accord with the Commonwealth Scholarship Commission (CSC).
 Each UK university can use its discretion on whether to enter into such a funding agreement with the Commonwealth Scholarship Commission (CSC) or not.
 A list of such UK universities can be downloaded at and checked as per your research interest.